 ⌘ + ⇧ + X

-Quick Note: You can use the same shortcuts keys if you need to do this for partial text in a cell.
+Quick Note: You can use the same shortcut keys if you need to do this for partial text.

 To create a bar-code in Excel all you need to do it install this bar-code font from ID-AUTOMATIC.